List of All Hail King Julien episodes

-All Hail King Julien is a computer-animated television series featuring characters from the DreamWorks Animation animated film Madagascar.
+All Hail King Julien is an animated television series featuring characters from the DreamWorks Animation animated film Madagascar.
 The show stars King Julien (Danny Jacobs), the lemur from the Madagascar franchise, and tells the story of his life in Madagascar before the events of the first film.

 During the course of the series, 78 episodes of All Hail King Julien were released over five seasons, with the separate season being subtitled Exiled.